The editor writes (for it is he):

 Is there anywhere more soulless than the environs of Lille station, I wonder?
 Its total disconnection from human culture, hope, beauty and imagination might indeed be its best defence against the nihilists.

-Tempting Fate is not always the best idea #2
+Tempting Fate is not always the best idea #2: urinary retention is hardly a fit subject

-Jazz singing weeks in France include the threat, or the opportunity depending on the size of your ego, of getting up on stage and singing with a band to whomever may be in the room, who is not having explosively hilarious fun at the adjacent bar (that’ll be the tutors, then.)
+Wonderful, week-long summer jazz singing workshops in France include the threat, or the opportunity depending on the size of your ego, of getting up on stage after dinner and performing with real musicians to whomever may be in the room, who is not having explosively hilarious fun at the adjacent bar (that’ll be the tutors, then.)

 On one such appearance last Wednesday, I wisecracked: ‘So, this song is dedicated to all you elderly gentlemen out there suffering from prostatic hyperplasia.
 It’s called Didn’t We(e)!’

-It’s five a.m., and I am leaning blear-eyed across the toilet bowl, desperately trying to push out a few drops of urine to relieve the pressure on my bladder, leaking blowily from my anal sphincter, wishing my kidneys would find water on Mars.
+It’s five a.m., and I am leaning bleary-eyed across the toilet bowl, desperately trying to push out a few drops of urine to relieve the pressure on my bladder, leaking blowily from my anal sphincter (Newton’s Third Law), wishing my kidneys would find water on Mars.
 Instead, they are still grinding painfully through the lees of half a gallon of cheap winebox Merlot.

-And then before you know it, I am making apologies every few minutes to my tutor and fellow students and rushing off repeatedly to the loo, undoing my fly buttons surreptitiously as an urgent precaution on the way, with barely time to wrestle my little spigot out before I am pissing floods everywhere, my pants stinking of stale wine.
+And then before you know it, I am making apologies every few minutes to our tutor and bemused fellow students and rushing off at shortening intervals to the loo, undoing my fly buttons surreptitiously as an urgent precaution on the way, with barely time to wrestle my little spigot out before I am pissing floods everywhere, urine dribbling down my leg, my pants stinking of stale wine.

 ‘This song is dedicated to all you elderly gentlemen…’